-In other words, "I have raised five children so have the personal experience that qualifies me to make this statement".
+In other words, "I have raised five children so have the personal experience that qualifies me to make this statement."

 "Imagine your children facing a future without you - then take this opportunity TODAY to give up smoking and create a healthier you!"

-This appeals directly to your listeners' love for their families and could be used to persuade them to adopt a healthier lifestyle.
+The passage above appeals directly to your listeners' love for their families and could be used to persuade them to adopt a healthier lifestyle.